raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

 ahorrar tiempo = save time

-tomarse tiempo para = take time to
+tomarse tiempo para
-    ?
-Deberías tomarte tiempo para pensarlo : `You should take time to think about it`
+    = take time to

-tomarse un tiempo
     = take time out (descanso largo)
     ?
-Es importante tomarse un tiempo para recargar energías : `It's important to take time out to recharge your batteries` ?
-Ha decidido tomarse un tiempo fuera de su carrera para viajar por el mundo : `He's decided to take some time out from his career to travel the world`
+Deberías tomarte tiempo para pensarlo : `You should take time to think about it` ?
+Es importante tomarse un tiempo para recargar energías : `It's important to take time **out** to recharge your batteries`
+    ?
+Ha decidido tomarse un tiempo fuera de su carrera para viajar por el mundo : `He's decided to take some time **out** from his career to travel the world`

 ## Periods of the Day